IamMohitM/VisualSearch_UoS_Assignment/README.md

 ```

 #### Perform visual search with any Image
-Use visualsearch.m for Global Color Histogram and Texture Descriptors
+Use visualsearch.m only for Global Color Histogram and Texture Descriptors

 ```
 visualsearch(image, descriptorType, parameters, DESCRIPTOR_SUBFOLDER,distanceMetric, nResults)
 ```

-`parameters` must be a 1D array and descriptors with this descriptorType must be computed and saved in `DESCRIPTOR_SUBFOLDER`
+`parameters` must be a 1D array and descriptors with this descriptorType must be computed for your dataset and saved in `DESCRIPTOR_SUBFOLDER`

+<b>descriptorTypes<b><br>
+"ColorHistDescriptor"<br>
+"textureDescriptor"

 Example:
 ```